TinaLand/standford_cs224w_project/FINAL_REPORT.md

 *Note: Detailed baseline comparison results are available in `results/baseline_model_comparison.csv` (if generated).
 Portfolio-level metrics (Sharpe Ratio, Max Drawdown) are available in `results/final_metrics.csv`.*

 ### 4.4 Ablation Studies

+**Methodology Note**: The ablation studies presented in this section use two complementary approaches: (1) **Inference-time ablation**, where we evaluate the pre-trained model on modified graphs (removing specific edge types during inference), and (2) **Retraining-based ablation**, where we fully retrain models for each configuration (see `src/evaluation/enhanced_ablation.py`).
+The inference-time ablation results show model robustness but may not fully capture component contributions, as the model was trained with all components.
+The retraining-based ablation provides more accurate component contribution estimates but requires significantly more computational resources.
+We present both approaches to provide comprehensive insights while acknowledging their respective limitations.

 After comparing our model with baselines, we now analyze the contribution of each architectural component through ablation studies.
 These studies help us understand which design choices are most critical for performance and validate the necessity of each component (see Figure 5 in Section 5.5 for ablation visualization).